 The interesting thing about art is that it is universal in the mundane.
 If you ever take a look at the simplest of art activities, all it truly involves is your imagination!
 Through this article, we are going to explore different ways in which you can make fingerprint art activities for children enjoyable.
 All you need here is your fingers, toes, and ample of paint.
 So let’s get started in discovering the joy of simplicity.

 Fingerprint Art Ideas.

 The fingerprint family idea is a great way of letting kids express their familial relationships.
 To make this painting, pick a different color for all the family members.
-Take your child’s fingers and make as many impressions as that of family members.
-Now,
+Take your child’s fingers and make as many impressions as that

 Even though Malevich first used the term “constructivist art,” it was a Russian and Soviet painter and architect Vladimir Tatlin who first placed the cornerstone of the constructivist art movement.